MicrosoftDocs/Viva/Viva/learning/configure-udacity-content-source.md

 After you've received the required configuration details from Udacity portal by using the previous steps, the tenant admin needs to configure Udacity as a learning source in the Viva Learning Admin tab.

 > [!NOTE]
-> You'll need to have M365 admin or Knowledge manager permissions in Microsoft 365 to complete these steps..
+> You'll need to have M365 admin or Knowledge manager permissions in Microsoft 365 to complete these steps.

-1. Open Viva Learning App in Teams or go to the Viva Learning [Web App](https://aka.ms/VivaLearningWeb)
+1. Open Viva Learning App in Teams or go to the Viva Learning [Web App](https://aka.ms/VivaLearningWeb).

 2. Go to the **Admin** tab in Viva Learning and select **Manage Providers** on the left menu.
-Select **Add Provider**
+Select **Add Provider**.

 3. Select **Udacity** from list and select **Next**.